Subahdar

-Subahdar was one of the designations of a governor of a Subah (province) during the Khalji dynasty of Bengal, Mamluk dynasty, Khalji dynasty, Tughlaq dynasty, and the Mughal era who was alternately designated as Sahib-i-Subah or Nazim.
+Subahdar was one of the designations of a governor of a Subah (province) during the Khalji dynasty of Bengal, Mamluk dynasty, Khalji dynasty, Tughlaq dynasty, the Mughal era and the Maratha era who was alternately designated as "Sahib-i-Subah" or Nazim.
 The word, Subahdar is of Persian origin.
 The Subahdar was the head of the Mughal provincial administration.
 He was assisted by the provincial Diwan, Bakhshi, Faujdar, Kotwal, Qazi, Sadr, Waqa-i-Navis, Qanungo and Patwari.
 The Subahdars were normally appointed from among the Mughal princes or the officers holding the highest mansabs (ranks).